Mayzone/auto-update/README.md

 Start game.
 All keybinds can be configured in "options" then "mod keybinds".

-Change your name back by writing this line into game chat "\steamn reset".
+Optionally you can change your name back by writing this line into game chat "\steamn reset".

 For more commands, checkout "\h".